 His musical contribution earned him numerous awards and honors, including a MacArthur Fellowship, and an induction into the DownBeat and the Modern Drummer Halls of Fame, among others.

 From Chicago, Illinois, Jazz drummer Tony Williams was born in 1945.
 His powerful and aggressive approach, often using a combination of traditional and matched grip, made him one of the most influential and innovative drummers in the history of jazz.

 Williams first gained prominence as a member of Miles Davis’s band in the 1960s, where he played on classic albums such as Seven Steps to Heaven and and Miles Smiles.
 He later formed his own band, the Tony Williams Lifetime, which fused jazz with rock and funk elements.

 In 1986, Tony was added into the Modern Drummer Hall of Fame.
 He was also nominated for a Grammy four times, winning Best Jazz Instrumental Performance, Individual Or Group for the album A Tribute to Miles in 1995.

 7. Jack DeJohnette

-Jack DeJohnette was a piano player from the age of four and played the instrument professionally as a teenager.
-He later switched to drums when he heard the jazz technique of a neighbor.
+Musician Jack DeJohnette was a piano player from the age of four and played the instrument professionally as a teenager.
+He later switched to drums and eventually became known for his complex rhythmns and improvisations.

 8. Elvin Jones

 The circus parades he saw as a child drew Elvin Jones to drums.
-His older brothers were jazz musicians, playing piano and trumpet, so it’s only natural that he followed in their footsteps.
+His older brothers were jazz musicians, playing piano and trumpet, so it was only natural that he followed in their footsteps.